History of Monopoly: Game development 1903–1934

 A shortened version of Magie's game, which eliminated the second round of play that used a Georgist concept of a single land value tax, had become common during the 1910s, and this variation on the game became known as Auction Monopoly.
 The auctioning part of the game came through a rule that auctioned any unowned property to all game players when it was first landed on.
 This rule was later dropped by the Quakers, and in the current game of Monopoly an auction takes place only when an unowned property is not purchased outright by the player that first lands on it.
 That same decade, the game became popular around the community of Reading, Pennsylvania.
 Another former student of Scott Nearing, Thomas Wilson, taught the game to his cousin, Charles Muhlenberg, around 1915–1916.
 The original patent on The Landlord's Game expired in 1921.
 By this time, the hand-made games became known simply as Monopoly.
 Charles Muhlenberg and his wife, Wilma, taught the game to Wilma's brothers, Louis and Ferdinand "Fred" Thun, in the early 1920s.

 By 1906, Magie had moved back to Illinois, and married Albert W. Phillips in 1910.
-She moved to the Washington, D.C. area with her husband by 1923, and re-patented a revised version of The Landlord's Game in 1924 (under her married name, Elizabeth Magie Phillips).
-This version, unlike her first patent drawing, included named streets (though the versions published in 1910 based on her first patent also had named streets).
+She moved to the Washington, D.C., area with her husband by 1923, and re-patented a revised version of The Landlord's Game in 1924 (under her married name, Elizabeth Magie Phillips).
+This version, unlike her first patent drawing, included named streets as part of the patent application (the games published in 1910 based on her first patent did have named streets, but they had not been mentioned in the 1903 application).
 Magie sought to regain control over the plethora of hand-made games.
 For her 1924 edition, a couple of streets on the board were named after Chicago streets and locations, notably "The Loop" and "Lake Shore Drive".
 This revision also included a special "monopoly" rule and card that allowed higher rents to be charged when all three railroads and utilities were owned, and included "chips" to indicate improvements on properties.
 Magie again approached Parker Brothers about her game, and George Parker again declined, calling the game "too political".
 Parker is, however, credited with urging Magie to take out her 1924 patent.